 The Martesana cycle path is one of those tracks that enable you to enjoy both outdoor activity and sightseeing as you travel through the history of the Lombard canals.
 It runs alongside the Naviglio Piccolo (so-called in comparison with the Naviglio Grande), a navigable canal connecting Milano with the Adda river and, therefore, with Lake Como.
-Commissioned by Francesco Sforza, and designed by Leonardo da Vinci, it was carried out in just three years starting from 1475.
+Construction started in 1475 following the will of Francesco Sforza: the new Naviglio was the object of Leonardo da Vinci's attention and benefited from his innovations in water engineering.

-The artificial canal has now an irrigation function but, for many centuries, its waters were crisscrossed by barges that transported all kinds of cargo - people, animals and goods - from Milano to Lecco in just one day: a travel time that was then unthinkable for land transport.
-Since it is both a bicycle and a walking track, it is very popular on weekends and it is therefore advisable to proceed at moderate speed, especially when crossing the state roads that intersect the route.
-Plan your ride on weekdays if you want to fully enjoy the peace and quiet of the places on your way.
+The artificial canal has now an irrigation function but, for many centuries, its waters were criss-crossed by barges transporting all kinds of cargo - people, animals and goods - from Milano to Lecco in just one day: a travel time that was then unthinkable for land transport.
+By its side run both a bicycle and a walking track, very popular on weekends: you will better proceed at moderate speed, especially when crossing the state roads that intersect the route.
+Plan your ride on weekdays if you want to fully enjoy the peace and quiet of the places along your way.

 The Martesana cycle path starts from Cassina de 'Pomm, a former farmhouse on the side of via Melchiorre Gioia, and extends for 30 kilometres, through the municipalities of Cologno Monzese, Vimodrone, Cernusco sul Naviglio, Cassina dei Pecchi, Bussero, Gorgonzola, Gessate, Inzago and Cassano d'Adda.

 The track runs on the right alongside the canal, winding through small towns and shady parks equipped with benches and tables, a convenient solution for picnics or short breaks.
-There are a number of inviting trattorias and restaurants displaying the DeCA brand (Denomination of Ambrosian Cuisine) in the villages along the route (link to Gorgonzola - Cassano d’Adda DeCA restaurants).
-Keep an eye on the left bank of the canal for a glimpse of some noble residences, the so-called ville di delizia, built from the 17th century onwards to allow aristocratic families an opportunity for holidays in the fresh air, away from the hot and damp Milanese summers
+There are a number of inviting trattorias and restaurants displaying the DeCA brand (Denomination of Ambrosian Cuisine) in the villages along the route.
+Keep an eye on the left bank of the canal for a glimpse of some aristocratic mansions, the so-called ville di delizia, built from the 17th century onwards to allow wealthy families an opportunity for holidays in the fresh air, away from the hot and damp Milanese summers.

 NOT TO BE MISSED